 Following the public release of the Discussion Materials, the Commission conducted two public hearings.
 The first was held on October 11, 1988 in New York City.
-The hearing, the Commission announced that it was in "the very preliminary stages of debating, working out, and discussing the appropriate approach to organizational sanctions, and that [it] intend[ed] to follow the same process. . . [as] in the past and that is to receive as much public input as is possible on each issue we must resolve before we promulgate the guideline for organizations and submit them to Congress."
+At the hearing, the Commission announced that it was in "the very preliminary stages of debating, working out, and discussing the appropriate approach to organizational sanctions, and that [it] intend[ed] to follow the same process . . . [as] in the past and that is to receive as much public input as is possible on each issue we must resolve before we promulgate the guideline for organizations and submit them to Congress."
 The witnesses at the hearing included representatives from the President's Council of Economic Advisors, staff from the Securities and Exchange Commission, academics, and others.
-The state of the property of the property of the securities and Exchange Commission, academics, and others.
+The state of the conditions of the

 During this hearing, an underlying theme developed through the witnesses' testimony: the importance of internal corporate monitoring as a means of deterring organizational crime.
 One witness opined that "there is a strong argument for prosecuting a corporation because the organization can best monitor its own agents than can the state, at lower cost."
 Others agreed that internal corporate monitoring could be an effective means to prevent criminal behavior by employees.
-Yet another agreed that internal controls were important because "deterrence in a corporate environment comes more from making the environment at the top one that calls out for law enforcement rather than, as in some corporations recently, creating an atmosphere where employment.
-See generally Sarah Kelly-Kilgore & Emily M. Smith, Corporate Criminal Liability, 48 Am.
-Crim.
-L. Rev. 421, 422 (2011) ("The nature of incorporeal legal entities requires courts to look to employees of the corporation as a means of imputing intent, or mens rea, as well as the guilty act, or actus reus, to the corporation).
-Because an organization can be held liable even for actions undertaken without management's knowledge or participation, an organization has an inherent incentive to monitor and prevent corporate wrongdoing.
-To be effective, the organizational sentencing policy needed to further incentivize self-policing by rewarding such efforts.
+Yet another agreed that internal controls were important because "deterrence in a corporate environment comes more from making the environment at the top one that calls out for law enforcement rather than, as in some corporations recently, creating an atmosphere where low-level employees feel that it would be welcome by its higher-ups to cheat or bribe or get extra percentage points by kiting money, things of that sort."
+76